IntelligentDDS/LogShrink/README.md

 ### Abstract
 As systems grow in scale, log data generation has become increasingly explosive, leading to an expensive overhead on log storage, such as several petabytes per day in production.
 To address this issue, log compression has become a crucial task in reducing disk storage while allowing for further log analysis.
+We have conducted the empirical study on the characteristics of log data and obtained three major observations.
 Based on these observations, we propose LogShrink, a novel and effective log compression method by leveraging commonality and variability of log data.
+Please refer to the paper for more details.

 ![The overview of LogShrink](https://github.com/IntelligentDDS/LogShrink/blob/main/figures/framework.jpg)